-At this site, where little can be done about past asbestos exposure or possible resulting health effects, promoting awareness and offering health education to exposed and potentially exposed populations are important public health actions.
-For exposed individuals (e.g., former workers, their household contacts, and children who played in waste piles), health messages should be structured to facilitate self-identification and encourage exposed persons to either inform their primary care physician about their asbestos exposure or consult a physician with expertise in asbestos-related lung disease.
+At this site, where little can be done about past asbestos exposure or possible resulting health effects, promoting awareness and offering health education to exposed and potentially exposed populations is an important intervention strategy.
+For exposed individuals (e.g., former workers, their household contacts, and children who played in waste piles), health messages should be structured to facilitate self-identification and encourage individuals to either inform their regular physician of their asbestos exposure or consult a physician with expertise in asbestos-related lung disease.
 Health care provider education in this community would facilitate improved surveillance and recognition of atypical risk factors (for example, those related to nontraditional asbestos-related occupations or nonoccupational exposure) that can contribute to asbestos-related diseases.